andreialexc30/FCC-Tribute-page/README.md

-This challengle has been completed using HTML and CSS.
+This challenge has been completed using HTML and CSS.
 1/5 challenges from freeCodeCamp.
 This is a tribute page dedicated to Dr. Norman Borlaug.